Haris Medunjanin: Maccabi Tel Aviv

 Medunjanin signed a four-year contract with Maccabi Tel Aviv F.C. in Israel in July 2010, for €1.8 million.
 He made his official debut for his new team on the 15th in a UEFA Europa League second qualifying round against FK Mogren, and scored in the 2–0 home win.

 Gaziantepspor

 On 31 August 2012, Medunjanin signed with Turkish side Gaziantepspor on loan from Maccabi.
 The move was made permanent before the start of the following season, on a three-year deal.

 Deportivo

 On 12 August 2014, after a successful medical, free agent Medunjanin joined Deportivo de La Coruña.
 On 29 January 2016, having been deemed surplus to requirements by new manager Víctor Sánchez, he terminated his contract, and agreed to a one-and-a-half-year deal with his former club Maccabi Tel Aviv two days later.

-Medunjanin helped Maccabi qualify to the Europa League group stage in his second season.
+Medunjanin helped Maccabi to qualify for the Europa League group stage in both his first and second seasons, following runner-up finishes in the Premier League.